Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: hasDerivation

-This resource references another resource that is derived from it such as a downsampled audio or video file, or text extracted from a PDF.
+This property references another resource that is derived from it such as a downsampled audio or video file, or text extracted from a PDF.

 ### Values expected to be one of these types: